chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 ```

-Feel free to use the code as you see fit.
+You are welcome to use the code as you see fit.
 It is licensed under the MIT license.
 Just keep in mind this is a toy project and would need more work for a production setting.

 ### Project Flowchart
 As a part of running the ```.gitlab-ci.yml``` pipeline, Gitlab will start two jobs ```plan``` and ```apply```.

-First, the plan job will run the welder.py program which will receive command line inputs.
+First, the plan job will run the welder.py program, which will receive command line inputs.
 We will request the optional deploy job be included.
 However, we will not request linting; so this optional job will not run.
 Additionally, we will provide commands to run during the build and test jobs of the generated pipeline as well as the environment name for the deploy job.

 The Jinja Engine will combine the template with the inputs when we call the ```render()``` function.
 After rendering, we will write the generated pipeline output to a file.